vuoro/rahti/README.md

 const counter = state(
   // the default initial value
   0,
+  {
-  // whatever this function returns replaces the "setState": [value, THIS_HERE] (get, set) => set,
+    // whatever this function returns replaces the "setState": [value, THIS_HERE]
+    getActions: (get, set) => set,
     // comparison function used when a new value is set,
     // to determine if the new value should take effect and Effects should re-run
-  // can be set to `false` to disable checking (oldValue, newValue) => oldValue === newValue
+    // can be set to `false` to disable checking
+    areSame: (oldValue, newValue) => oldValue === newValue, }
 );

 const globalCounter = globalState(0); // same API as above